 Summer School Students in Fashion Management Help Popular Rock Outfitter The Kooples Reach New Markets

-This summer, students in the HEC Paris Summer School on Fashion Management Program teamed up with premium clothing brand The Kooples to help plan the company’s international expansion.
+Students in the HEC Paris Summer School on Fashion Management Program teamed up with premium clothing brand The Kooples to help plan the company’s international expansion.

 Lead by Affiliate Professor of Marketing, Gachoucha Kretz, students worked in teams in collaboration with The Kooples associates to develop a strategic blueprint for the brand’s corporate growth.
 By identifying new markets and advertising tactics, participants aimed to transform the EU-based outfitter into a global fashion authority.